Updated: Jan 5

 After a rather, erm, interesting encounter with his wife, Ethan soon finds himself in the company of the house's occupying family, the Bakers, and it's here that things begin to go horribly wrong for the poor guy, and when I say horribly, I mean terrifyingly.

-There was no point of the 12 or 13 hour long game that I felt safe, wandering dark dingy rooms and creeping through corridors.
-I lie, actually, I found myself running back and forth to the houses numerous save rooms frequently because the atmosphere was just too much to take at times and I was convinced I was going to be slaughtered at the very next turn every five minutes!
+There was no point in the 12ish hour-long game that I felt safe, wandering dark dingy rooms and creeping through corridors.
+I lie, actually, I found myself running back and forth to the house's numerous save rooms frequently because the atmosphere was just too much to take at times and I was convinced I was going to be slaughtered at the very next turn every five minutes!